Your dog's diet is a powerful tool to effectively manage various medical conditions

 Making sure your dog receives the right amount of calories and all essential nutrients is the top priority when it comes to diet for dogs with cancer!

-If your dog has been diagnosed with cancer, one of the first things you might notice is weight loss.
-This is because the disease itself, along with the side effects of chemotherapy and radiotherapy, may cause muscle wasting and loss of appetite.
+If your dog has been diagnosed with cancer, one of the first signs you may notice is weight loss.
+This can result from the disease itself, as well as from the muscle wasting and reduced appetite often caused by chemotherapy and radiotherapy.

 The good news?
 Feeding the right type of food can significantly impact your dog’s body condition and overall health.